 Donita from Loveland, CO.

 I make 'draft dodgers' that can double as door stops.
 I buy tube socks and fill them 3/4 of the way with cat litter.
 Then I twist the open end of the sock and turn it down over the top of the sock.
 I use the same method of closing bread bags so I don't need the pesky little metal twist ties.
-My draft dodgers/door stops cost very little and last forever.
-By the way, they also can be used to absorb rain that splashes on a window sill.

 You will need: